 If you really want to save on your next home improvement project, you can shop through the Chase Ultimate Rewards® portal to earn bonus points on purchases from major retailers.

-If you plan to start your remodeling project in April through June, consider another version of this card: Chase Freedom® gives you 5% cash back on up to $1,500 in purchases from home improvement stores and grocery stores during those months, plus 1% in all other categories.
+If you plan to start your remodeling project in April through June of 2019, consider another version of this card: Chase Freedom® gives you 5% cash back on up to $1,500 in purchases from home improvement stores and grocery stores during those months, plus 1% in all other categories.

 Bank of America® Cash Rewards credit card